North America is home to endless opportunities to explore—and become a part of—the local culture.

 A single day pass can be purchased for prices starting at $114 CDN, and a regular weekend pass goes for $319 CDN.
 Now you know what SKOOKUM is, check out the site here.

 None of us need a reason to go to the Grand Canyon—it’s already one of the most mystifying, sublime natural areas in the world.
 That’s why every year, the Celebration of Art there invites artists to paint “en plein air,” or outside on location,” for an entire week.
 The works produced during that time are displayed alongside other studio-produced pieces at the famous Kolb Studio, in a sale and exhibition that lasts four months.
-The festival encourages attendees to bask in the beauty of the Grand Canyon, with proceeds going to the Kolb Studio.
+The festival encourages attendees to bask in the beauty of the Grand Canyon, with proceeds going to the Grand Canyon Association, for the development of a permanent arts and culture venue at the South Rim.

 Because nature has no price tag, the event, which is now in its 10th year, is entirely free.
 However, visiting the Grand Canyon itself costs $35 per car for a week-long visit; those who have a National Parks pass enter for free.
 Find out more here.